ozgurakan/pychime/README.md

 ## Sample Usage

-At the moment Chime support sending messages.
+At the moment Chime supports sending messages.

 ```
 from pychime import Chime, ChimeException